 If you’re anything like the brunettes we know, you’ve spent your entire adult live waffling between wanting to bleach your hair to try an adventurous color and never wanting to touch it.

 Luckily, peacock hair happens to be the best of both worlds.
 The moody, jewel-like look incorporates subtle purple, green, and blue highlights into dark manes.
 Instead of dunking your whole head in bleach, you’ll only need to damage a few strands.

 Instead of bright neon color or pastels, this technique involves hand-painted blues, purples, and pinks applied throughout the hair.
-Like light coming through a prism, holographic hair looks three-dimensional and vibrant.
+Like light coming through a prism, metallic hair looks three-dimensional and vibrant.

-If holographic hair is dappled and reflective, then moonstone hair is its moody, blue-purple cousin.
-Like the stone for which it’s named, this technique layers reflective shades of blue over a silvery base.
-The resulting shade is stunning, all bright notes and metallic base.
+If holographic hair is dappled and reflective, then cool rainbow hair is its moody, blue-purple cousin.
+This technique layers reflective shades of blue over a silvery base.
+The resulting shade is stunning, all bright notes and a metallic base.

 We love this look on all skin tones, but find it’s most flattering on long hair.
 The extra length will give your stylist plenty of room to play.
 When your color starts to fade, you’ll be able to swap damaged ends for fresh, silver bob.